FZJ-JSC/JUBE/docs/glossar.rst

      * ``export="true"``

        * the environment of the current step will be exported to an dependent step

+     * ``iterations`` is optional.
+All workpackages within this step will be executed multiple times if the iterations value is used.

    do_tag
      A do contain a executable *Shell* operation.